flrivera/Cat-Lab/docs/index.md

 | APCC by the ASPCA does have information about the toxicity of plants and flowers but lacks identification capabilities.   |

-**Some of the most common complaints about APCC are as follows:**
-- Poor pictures of plants/ dont know what plants I have are called
-- Listings by common not latin names
-- Doesnt say how much would be toxic
-- The contact number to poison control charges a fee.
-- Small amount of plants and hasn't been updated since 2015.
-- Doesn/t have flowers commonly used in essential oils.
-- “Much to exact.
-Recognizes almond but not almonds.
-Does not recognize anything    with a trailing space.
-- Weeds,  You have plants but nothing about weeds which dogs are more likely to eat.

 ## Target Goals

 <img src="Slide1.jpg" />